cosmic-horizon/testnets/darkmatter-1/README.md

 This command invokes curl to download the install script and pipes the output to bash to perform the installation.
 The starport binary is installed in /usr/local/bin.

-To learn more or customize the installation process, see [Starport installer docs](https://github.com/allinbits/starport-installer)on GitHub.
+To learn more or customize the installation process, see [Starport installer docs](https://github.com/allinbits/starport-installer) on GitHub.

 ```
 curl https://get.starport.network/starport! | bash